MichaelBaker/mpl-v1/Readme.md

 ## TODO

-[ ] Warn on type contradictions
+[ ] Implement the simply typed lambda calculus as a core language [ ] Warn on type contradictions
 [ ] Give typechecker a once over and look into correctness [ ] Start level 1.0